fsociety0111/My-First-Shooting-Game/README.md

 # My-First-Shooting-Game
+I'm working on my first shooter game, The game once inspired me, it called silent hill The game will have monsters, secrets, puzzles and more interesting misterious, it's just like silent hill

 # Enemies
 Monsters that will chase you almost entire game, it's not done yet, but they will closely will look like this